mniebling/mniebling.github.io/README.md

 #### Commands

-`cd site` then...

-`npm start`: Serve the site at http://localhost:4000
+`npm start`: Serve the site locally for development.